kali67/whitecrow-backend/README.md

 This file must include the following variables: `url=jdbc:postgresql://localhost:5432/postgres`, `username=yourusername`, `password=yourpassword`

+### Test Environment
+Please set the usual variable `spring_profiles_active=test`.
+You will not need any other database configurations as they application will handle the H2 in memory db for you.

 ### Configuration Extension
 In order to add a different db provider i.e. `mysql`, you must extend the datasource base class.